This article explains how the Cisco ISE integration works with VisitorOS and how to configure your Cisco ISE environment for the integration.

 If you want to create a new guest type for VisitorOS or edit the defaults, see Create or Edit Guest Types.

-Make note of the names of the guest types you want to use.
-You will send them to your CSM later.
+Make note of the names of the guest types you want to use and save them in a safe location.

 Find your sponsor portal ID